StandardCyborg/protobag/README.md

 create a `tar` archive of string-serialized Protobuf messages-- *enter Protobag*.

-A `Protobag` is simply an archive (e.g. a Zip or Tar file, or even just a directory) with files that are string-serialized Protobuf messages.
-You can create a 'Protobag file,' throw away the `Protobag` library itself, and still have usable data.
+A `Protobag` file is simply an archive (e.g. a Zip or Tar file, or even just a directory) with files that are string-serialized Protobuf messages.
+You can create a protobag, throw away the `Protobag` library itself, and still have usable data.
 But maybe you'll want to keep the `Protobag` library around for the suite of tools it offers:
  * `Protobag` provides the "glue" needed to interface Proto*buf* with the